 People Also Played

 In a daring attempt to steal from the Red Dragon Queen herself, you found yourself set on the path of your destiny to stop the Dark Dragon that’s terrorizing the land.
 Fight various agents of the Dark Dragon as you help the residents of the land defend their homes.
 Improve your hero, upgrade your mount and pet, and recruit more heroes to join your cause so you’ll eventually be strong enough to take the fight to the dragons themselves!
 Will you finally fulfill your destiny and become the Dragon Knight that the world desperately needs?

-Liz not only give you her treasure but also an egg from her brood to accompany you on your journey as you set off to fulfill your destiny.
+Liz not only gives you her treasure but also an egg from her brood to accompany you on your journey as you set off to fulfill your destiny.

 Since you play as a Dragon Knight, the game no longer gives you the option to choose a class.
 However, you are still free to choose a gender for your hero.
 Once done, you will immediately dive into the game’s storyline intro before finding yourself in the Holy City where various NPC heroes are standing by to give you quests.

 Questing in Dragon Awaken is pretty much automated due to the game’s path-finding and auto-combat features.
 You still have to click a few buttons to accept and complete quests, but that’s basically it.
 As mentioned, combat in this game is automated, but I should clarify that this is only true if you have the auto-combat feature activated.
 For those old-school players out there, rest assured that if you prefer the old method of battling enemies yourself, you can still do so... simply deactivate the auto-combat option and you’re set.